 I originally wrote this post about a year and a half ago.
-I wrote it for bubsblurbs, my other blog, but thought that it belonged here.
+I wrote it for bubsblurbs, my other, no longer extant, blog, but thought that it belonged here.
 Obviously some of the things in the post have changed, but the coffee from Parlour is still every bit as excellent.

 One of the joys of working smack dab in the middle of downtown Winnipeg at place like Holy Trinity, is the number of places one can get to easily on foot.
 For example, just across a big parking lot from us, is Aqua Books.
 Sadly, Eat!
 Bistro, which operated inside the bookstore is now closed, but Aqua Books will thankfully, be remaining as a vibrant literary and cultural center for downtown Winnipeg.